TheArturthur/CoppermindScraper/Cosmere/Wayne.md

 Some time after Miles's capture, Wayne found Wax and told him the Marksman was on the move.
 They got in a motorcar with Marasi, and Wax then chased after the Marksman using Steelpushes.
 Wayne followed behind with Marasi, and the Marksman subsequently escaped into the slums.
 While Marasi and Wax went to go interrogate people, Wayne used his acting skill to join in with a group of men living in the slums.
 He followed one of the men to where Marks was hiding.
 He attacked the building and apprehended Marks.
 They were attacked as they left the slums, and Marks was shot and killed.
+At some point after the this ordeal, Wax and Wayne arrested a group of alleged smugglers with membership of the notorious [[Sycamore Street Gang\|Sycamore Street Gang]].
+Collateral damages of the chase included two sunken boats, a six-hour delay of shipping along the 3rd-4th canal and one lost dog.
+The estimated cost of the damages was in the tens of thousands of boxings.

 ### Chasing Bleeder
 >“*I killed your daddy.
 I mugged him in an alley for his pocketbook.
 I shot a better man than me, and because of that, I don't deserve to be alive.*”